Skip to main content

 A Successful Venture in Silicon Valley

 Brad Smith served as president and chief executive officer of Intuit from 2008 through 2019 and as executive chairman of Intuit's board of directors from 2019 to 2022.
-He joined Intuit in 2003 and held a series of executive positions during a five-year rise through the company, where he successfully led several of its major businesses.
+He first joined Intuit in 2003 and held a series of executive positions during a five-year rise through the company, where he successfully led several of its major businesses.

 Brad D. Smith’s Return to West Virginia